 The investment objective of the Large Cap International Portfolio is to achieve long-term capital appreciation by investing in securities of non-U.S. large companies.
 The Advisor may consider a company's size, relative price, and/or profitability relative to other eligible companies when making investment decisions for the Large Cap International Portfolio.
 An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
 In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+An equity issuer is considered to have high profitability because it has high earnings or profits from operations in relation to its book value or assets.
 The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.
-The Advisor may also adjust the representation in the Large Cap International Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, relative price, profitability, and other factors that the Advisor determines to be appropriate.
+The Advisor may also adjust the representation in the Large Cap International Portfolio of an eligible company, or exclude a company, after considering such factors as free float, price momentum, trading strategies, liquidity, size, relative price, profitability, and other factors that the Advisor determines to be appropriate.
 The weightings of certain companies and countries in the Large Cap International Portfolio may vary from their weightings in international indices, such as those published by FTSE International, and MSCI.